alvinpanerio/ctf-writeups/TryHackMe/Pickle-Rick/README.md

   <img src="https://user-images.githubusercontent.com/93600181/158544557-810ed831-1c2b-407c-9096-9b31a45d320a.png">
 </p>

-It does not requires password/permissions when using sudo command.
+It does not require password/permissions when using sudo command.
 So go to /root directory,

 ```
 sudo ls /root